nestybox/sysbox/docs/user-guide/install-k8s.md

 additional instructions specific to cloud-based Kubernetes clusters, see [here](install-k8s-cloud.md).**

-Installation is done via a daemonset which "drops" the CRI-O and Sysbox binaries onto the desired K8s nodes and performs all associated config.
+Installation is done via a daemonset called "sysbox-deploy-k8s", which installs the CRI-O and Sysbox binaries onto the desired K8s nodes and performs all associated config.

 Steps: